Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

 - *City*
    City of the address.
 - *State*
-   State of the address.
+   If applicable, state of the address.<!----state oder country--->
 - *Country*
    If applicable, country of the address.
+- *Payment Method*
+- *Status Information*
+- *Internal Reference*
 - *Due Date*
    Date on which the repayment must be made at the latest.<!---Stimmt das?-->